 - 1. To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals, and evaluating teaching practice; - 2.
 To contribute to peer-reviewed publications and other outputs, including as lead author; - 3.
-To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - 4.
-To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies.
+To make a contribution to doctoral student supervision, as appropriate to qualifications and experience; - To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant LSHTM policies. - 5.
+To design, implement and analyse EHR studies using the OpenSAFELY research platform. - 6.
+To work with collaborators including statisticians, data scientists, modellers, and epidemiologists at LSHTM and partner institutions.